Loading Golf Stats...

 Loading Advanced Stats...

-Ryan Pohle runs down his favorite wagers for the Presidents Cup and explains why he is targeting talented youngster Tom Kim.
+Ryan Pohle runs down his favorite wagers for The Genesis Invitational and explains why he is leaning on Luke List in a head-to-head matchup.

 Past Fantasy Outlooks